Difference Between Annulment and Divorce

 Also, if you have young children, you might consider divorce instead of annulment even though the annulment does not make a child illegitimate.
 It’s a personal preference if you want your children to know that you were married to their other parent at the time of the birth or not.
 An annulment still addresses child support and custody same as with a divorce.

-Of course, if your valid reason doesn’t fall under Nevada Statutes for causes for annulment, then you are left with having to file a divorce, or perhaps a legal separation is a better solution for you.
+Of course, if your valid reason doesn’t fall under Nevada Statutes for grounds for annulment, then you are left with having to file a divorce, or perhaps a legal separation is a better solution for you.

 Every situation is different and the above are just guidelines.
 It’s always best to talk to an attorney about which marriage dissolution option is best for you.